 The farrowing pen is the most important pen on any pig farm.
 In addition to reducing the risk of trampling and overlying, it can be built to satisfy pig temperature requirements.
-The farrowing pen significantly reduces pig mortality, while providing a cool environment for sows as well as a dry, warm environment for the piglets.
+Farrowing pens significantly reduce pig mortality, while providing a cool environment for sows as well as a dry, warm environment for the piglets.
 Below we discuss how to lay out and build a proper farrowing pen.

 - Compared to other indoor alternatives, the farrowing pen and crates are relatively economical

 - A standard farrowing crate only takes up minimal space on the floor of the pen